Unable to adopt right now? Consider fostering

 You do not need professional experience to become a PAWS foster parent.
 PAWS provides the supplies and veterinary care.
-All it takes is a loving heart, basic knowledge about the type of animal you will foster, good observation skills, and a desire to help companion animals.
+All it takes from you is a loving heart, basic knowledge about the type of animal you will foster, good observation skills, and a desire to help companion animals.

 As a non-euthanasia shelter, PAWS works for as long as it takes to find permanent homes for its animals.
 That can mean a week, a month, or even a year.
 However, PAWS will make other living arrangements for animals if you need a break, are going on vacation, or have visitors and need the foster to temporarily be out of your home.

 Each weekend, foster families bring their animals to the PAWS Adoption Center, with cat drop-off on Friday evenings or Saturday mornings and pickup on Sunday afternoons.
-Dogs are brought to the Center for showings.
-The Dog Foster Home Coordinator will let you know the dates and times of the showings.
+Dogs are brought to the facility by appointment and for regular showings, which occur on weekends.

 Of course, but it's rewarding to know that you've made a difference in the life of an animal.
 At any given time there can be between 100 and 200 cats and 20 to 30 dogs waiting to become PAWS animals.
 With more foster families, PAWS can help even more animals.